conda/conda/docs/source/user-guide/concepts/installing-with-conda.rst

 ``install`` prefix, except for files in the ``info/`` directory.
-Installing the files of a conda package into an environment can be thought of as changing the directory to an environment, and then downloading and extracting the .zip file and its dependencies---all with the single
+Installing the files of a conda package into an environment can be thought of as changing the directory to an environment, and then downloading and extracting the artifact and its dependencies---all with the single
 ``conda install [packagename]`` command.